 Rwanda is another known destination for birding in East Africa and Africa at large.
 Birding sites in Rwanda are mainly located in the Albertine rift valley which contains dense forests in the west, grassland plains, swamps, lakes, rivers, and mountains which are all good habitats for birds.

-Rwanda shelters an approximate of over 700 bird species and it being a small country covering an area of around 26,338 square kilometers, bird watching is quite an easy and simple activity as the birds are always in the vicinity for tourists to spot them.
+Rwanda harbors an approximate of 700 bird species and it being a small country covering an area of around 26,338 square kilometers, bird watching is quite an easy and simple activity as the birds are always in the vicinity for tourists to spot.
 It is believed to have the highest concentration of birds per square kilometer in Africa which is a stunning attribute for bird watchers.

 Out of over 700 bird species, 29 are Albertine rift endemics and these can be seen from ecosystems in the Albertine rift in western and north western Rwanda